 Bitcoin is not money

 Bitcoin is certainly a medium of exchange, a unit of account as well as a standard protocol.
 It therefore implements the three first functions of money.
 And although many people claim (I have as well) that Bitcoin is a store of value, it doesn’t fit with the traditional economical definition of store of value.
 The value of Bitcoin might appreciate over time, but that goes against the traditional definition of store of value in economics.
-The value is unpredictable or unstable and fits perhaps better with the definition of an investment.
+The value is unpredictable or unstable and fits perhaps better with the definition of an investment, or something more generic like a digital asset.

 Bitcoin is therefore not money.